 - Number of shares the corporation is authorized to issue.

-- Name, address, and signature of the incorporators.
-These can be the owners of the Corporation or someone helping with the formation of the entity.
+- The incorporators’ names, addresses, and signatures.
+These can be the corporation’s owners or someone helping with the formation of the entity.

 - Effective date.
-By default, a Corporation will begin from the date the Secretary of State files the paperwork, however, a date in the future can be selected if desired.
+By default, a Corporation begins on the date the Secretary of State files the paperwork; however, a date in the future can be selected if desired.

 Step 5: Hold the Initial Board of Directors Meeting